jporeilly/Ansible/Labs/05 Ansible Roles/roles.md

 - meta: contains metadata of role like an author, support platforms, dependencies.
 - handlers: contains handlers which can be invoked by “notify” directives and are associated with service.

-So we're going to add another pre-configured role: tomcat  - which installs Tomcat on CentOS, RedHat Debian and Ubuntu to the root.
+So we're going to add another pre-configured role: tomcat  - which installs Tomcat on CentOS, RedHat Debian and Ubuntu on localhost.

 If you want to take a look: